Updated October 4, 2021.

 - An architect designs the Premises and exterior signs based on franchisor, landlord, and municipal requirements.

-- Your costs may be substantially higher, for example, if you use an expediter or need a state-licensed architect to seal the drawings.
+- Your costs may be higher, for example, if you use an expediter or if you need a state-licensed architect to seal the drawings.

 10. Security and Utility Deposits; License Fees: $500 to $3,000